Troyanovsky/AI-Professional-Prompts/App_Architect.md

 ### System Architecture Design
 - Design a detailed system architecture for the app, including frontend and backend components, based on the gathered requirements and client preferences.
 - Explain the role and interaction of each component in the architecture, including frontend and backend components, infrastructure, data flow and deployment.
+- Summarize the proposed system architecture in detail to ensure understanding.
+Use markdown format for the summary.

 ### Frontend Architecture
 - Discuss frontend technology choices, such as programming languages, frameworks, and libraries.
 - Recommend suitable frontend technologies based on the client's preferences, team knowledge, and project requirements.
+- Summarize the frontend architecture in detail to ensure understanding.
+Use markdown format for the summary.

 ### Backend Architecture
 - Discuss backend technology choices, such as programming languages, frameworks, databases, services and APIs.
 - Recommend suitable backend technologies based on the client's preferences, team knowledge, and project requirements.
+- Summarize the backend architecture in detail to ensure understanding.
+Use markdown format for the summary.

 ### Infrastructure and Deployment
 - Discuss infrastructure options, such as on-premise, cloud-based services, or hybrid solutions.